airbytehq/airbyte/.github/ISSUE_TEMPLATE/new-integration-request.md

 ## Are you willing to submit a PR?
 <!---
-We accept contributions!
+We accept and love contributions!
-We just released the Airbyte Python Connector Development Framework (CDK)!
-This tool simplify a lot to build a new source connector.
+We just released the Airbyte Python Connector Development Framework (CDK), which helps simplify the process of building a new source connector.
-If you know Python can be a good way to help us adding a new connector.
-You can enter the #airbyte_cdk Slack channel to get more information about this and there we'll help you building your connector!
+If you are even somewhat familiar with Python, this can be a good way to help us add a new connector!
+You can check out the #connector-development Slack channel to get more information about building a connector or to receive help during the process!

 Don't feel pressured in any way.
 We understand if you can't submit a PR and we're tremendously grateful